CoolMonii/Super-Windows-11/README.md

 # Super11

 A privacy-hardened, telemetry-free Windows 11 IoT Enterprise LTSC installation image built with [MSMG Toolkit](https://msmgtoolkit.in/).
-Engineered for sustained performance, long-term stability, and a minimal attack surface — without the overhead of consumer telemetry, bundled applications, or forced online account requirements.
+Engineered for sustained performance, long-term stability, and a minimal attack surface, without the overhead of consumer telemetry, bundled applications, or forced online account requirements.

 -----